 1. The Best Drugstore Basics: Milani Everyday Eyes in Must Have Naturals

-At eleven dollars, the is pricey for drugstore makeup, but worth every penny.
-It contains smooth, high quality shadows in every shade you need to create basic looks, including two shimmery highlights (one with a beige undertone and one with a pink undertone), a transition shade, a shimmery taupe, a cool matte dark brown, and a true matte black.
-The colors are all pigmented and easily blendable, and they come packaged in a gold case that looks almost high end, along with a serviceable double ended brush.
+At $11, the Milani Everyday Eyes palette is pricey for drugstore makeup but worth every penny.
+It contains smooth, high-quality shadows in every shade you need to create basic looks, including two shimmery highlights (one with a beige undertone and one with a pink undertone), a transition shade, a shimmery taupe, a cool matte dark brown, and a true matte black.
+The colors are all pigmented and easily blendable, and they come packaged in a gold case that looks almost high end, along with a serviceable double-ended brush.
 For beginners, the back of the packaging also features suggestions about where to use each shade on your eye.
-Milani Everyday Eyes palette

 On my last vacation, I took this palette with me, and I loved the variety of options it gave me.
 Push-Up was my go-to lid color, but it was easy to switch things up by using the shimmery gold, Honey Pot, or the lighter pink, Satin Sheets, instead.
 Nudie and Cashmere Bunny both make great crease colors on my skin tone, and the shimmery browns, Erotica and Chocolate Martini are fabulous for deepening out the outer corner of the eye for a smokier nighttime look.
 Although this palette doesn’t have a matte black, I wear dark brown eyeliner pretty often, so I just tossed an angled liner brush in my bag and used Sexpresso as my eyeliner every day.
 If you prefer using a pencil, liquid, or gel liner, you can also use Sexpresso to set your liner, smoke it out, or deepen the outer corner and crease.